Your partner cheated on you… and it feels awful.

 The first step is to…

-Speak to a certified and experienced relationship coach to help you work through the process of forgiving your partner for cheating.
-You may want to try speaking to someone via RelationshipHero.com for empathetic, specific, and genuinely insightful relationship advice at its most convenient.
+Speak to a certified relationship counselor about this issue.
+Why?
+Because they have the training and experience to help you work through the process of forgiving your partner for cheating.
+You may want to try speaking to someone via RelationshipHero.com for practical advice that is tailored to your exact circumstances.

 1. Commit to forgiving them.